thomas-north/fpl/README.md

 Navigate to `src/` folder, then run:

 ```
-python main_nn.py
+python player_nn.py
 ```

-This script will store a saved version of the model as `model/trained_model.pth`.
+This script will store a saved version of the model as `model/trained_player_model.pth`.
 Try editing the parameters stored in the `config` dictionary of the `main()` function in `src/main_nn.py` to fine-tune the model.
+It is currently defaulted to examine an FPL favourite: Mohamed Salah.

 You can install all necessary dependencies using pip, run: